 I also had some leftover homemade cranberry sauce that I stirred into the cranberry jalapeno preserves.
 But it isn’t necessary feel free to use your favorite jam, jelly, or preserves.

 I bought Pepperlane Cran – Peno Preserves at my favorite local grocery store, Harmons.
 They have just enough heat to balance out the sweet and makes a great contrast to the rich, creamy Brie.
 However, you can use whatever preserves are your favorite.

 I served it with crostini I bought ready made at my local grocery store, but you can serve it with slice baguettes or crackers if you prefer.

-This Pressure Cooker Cranberry Pecan “Baked” Brie is the perfect appetizer for your next holiday party or for the big game.
-Appetizers don’t get much easier than this.
+This Pressure Cooker Cranberry Pecan Baked Brie is the perfect appetizer recipe for your next holiday party or for the big game.
+Cheese appetizers don’t get much easier than this baked brie recipe.

 Pressure Cooker Cranberry Pecan Brie

 - 1 (8-ounce) round of Brie